remarkjs/react-markdown/readme.md

 Component to render markdown with support for async plugins through hooks.

+This uses `useEffect` and `useState` hooks.
-Hooks run on the client.
+Hooks run on the client and do not immediately render something.
 For async support on the server, see [`MarkdownAsync`][api-markdown-async].